What Is the 340B Program?

 - Investing in a robust telehealth and education program that connects providers to patients living in rural areas.
 Our TeleStroke and TeleBurn programs connect primary care providers serving rural communities with specialists that triage and develop care plans for complex patient care.

-- Providing certified translators in over 90 languages for patients who do not speak English as their primary language.
+- Providing certified translators in more than 90 languages for patients who do not speak English as their primary language.
 Robust and extensive translation services break down the language barriers and help our clinical teams better communicate and connect with our non-English speaking patients in their native tongue.
 In addition, University of Utah Health donates 10 medical translation certification courses per year to nonprofit agencies that serve our refugee population.

 In addition to expanding access to care, our 340B savings helps us provide value-added services that improve patient outcomes.